aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

             ./revoke_grant.sh

-You can now go back to the cloudwatch logs and see the application return to using the local key in us-east-2 for encryption and decryption.
+You can now go back to the CloudWatch logs and see the application return to using the CMK in us-east-2 for encryption and decryption.

-Another good place to see the multi region CMK use in effect is to visit the cloudtrail events for KMS.
+Another good place to see the multi-CMK use in effect is to visit the CloudTrail events for KMS.
 Here you will be able to see each request that comes to KMS.
 You can use the debugging tips to help narrow done your results.